Sharon Gless Bio

 Early Life and Background

-Sharon Marguerite Gless was born in Los Angeles, California, and is a fifth-generation Californian.
-She is the daughter of Marjorie McCarthy and Dennis J. Gless and grew up in a Catholic household with two brothers, Michael McCarthy Gless and Aric Dennis Gless.
+Sharon Marguerite Gless was born in Los Angeles, California, on May 31, 1943, to Marjorie (McCarthy) and Dennis J. Gless, a sportswear manufacturing executive.
+A fifth-generation Californian, she grew up in a Catholic household alongside two brothers, Michael McCarthy Gless and Aric Dennis Gless.
+Her parents divorced when she was in her teens, an experience that shaped her resilient outlook and self-reliance.

 Sharon Gless Career